ExitValue.ai

 What kills a medical device deal in diligence?

-The most common deal-breakers are: undisclosed FDA 483 observations or warning letters, recent product recalls, pending PMA supplements that don't close, customer concentration with a GPO or IDN above 30% of revenue, patent challenges, and quality-system gaps that would require a costly remediation.
-Disclose these upfront — strategics find them anyway and surprises destroy multiples.
+The most common deal-breakers are: undisclosed FDA 483 observations or warning letters, recent product recalls, pending PMA supplements that don't close, customer concentration with a GPO or IDN above a percent-of-revenue figure, patent challenges, and quality-system gaps that would require a costly remediation.
+Disclose these upfront, strategics find them anyway and surprises destroy multiples.

 Ready to See What Your Business Is Worth?